Margaret Schindel has traveled for business and pleasure for 40+ years. She shares travel tips to help others make the

 Apply Sunscreen Generously and Frequently

 According to skin cancer experts, you need to applying at least 1 ounce (2 tablespoons) of sunscreen to your entire body 30 minutes before going outside (and presumably more if you're larger than average) and reapply every two hours, or immediately after swimming or excessive sweating.
 If you plan to spend a lot of time in the water, look for a waterproof sunscreen (and don't forget to reapply it immediately after you come out of the water).
 Also, the water acts like a reflector, increasing the amount of exposure to ultraviolet rays, so use a waterproof formula with SPF 30 and remember to come out of the water every hour or two, dry off, apply more sunscreen and wait another 30 minutes before going back in.

 - It dries down fairly quickly to a matte finish.

-- On my light complexion, this tinted lotion adds a nice, healthy glow (and I didn't look so pale on the beach, which was a bonus!).
+- On my light-medium skin, this tinted lotion adds a nice, healthy glow (and I didn't look so pale on the beach, which was a bonus).
 The tint is great for light, medium or olive skin tones.
 Unfortunately, it probably wouldn't look on deeper skin tones.
 (What brilliant marketer decided that "one tint shade fits all?")

 If your skin is a bit oily, you'll love how dry this is.
 Since my skin is dry, I've found I needed to apply moisturizer first and let it soak in a bit before applying the Australian Gold, and then it's perfect.